 Bonds: yes, age-based asset allocation is key

-GICs: I personally prefer putting money in high-interest-rate savings accounts over buying GICs
+GICs: I personally prefer putting money in high-interest-rate savings accounts (mine is through EQ Bank) over buying GICs

 Question #10: How do you determine how well your stocks are performing?